mne-tools/mne-bids/paper/paper.md

 With the development of the Brain Imaging Data Structure [BIDS; @Gorgolewski2016], the neuroscientific community received a standard to organize and share data.
+BIDS prescribes file naming conventions and a folder structure to store data in a set of already existing file formats.
-BIDS standardizes storage of complex experimental data by prescribing a set of file naming conventions and templates to store the associated metadata in the form of Javascript Object Notation (JSON) and tab separated value (TSV) files.
+Next to rules about organization of the data itself, BIDS provides standardized templates to store associated metadata in the form of Javascript Object Notation (JSON) and tab separated value (TSV) files.
 It thus facilitates data sharing, eases metadata querying, and enables automatic data analysis pipelines.
 BIDS is a rich system to curate, aggregate, and annotate neuroimaging